marcoslop/android-maven-blank/README.md

 ### Option 1: Use my repository

-By default, the pom.xml has a repository configured, that is pointing to a public dropbox directory where I have uploaded all the dependencies needed in this pom.xml
+By default, the pom.xml file has a repository configured, that is pointing to a public dropbox directory where I have uploaded all the dependencies needed.

 You don´t need to do anything to use this option.
 Just understand that maybe some day this directory won´t exist.

+If you import this project in Android Studio it should work without doing anything.

 ### Option 2: Generate all the dependencies